What Is Shrinkage Of Concrete?

 4. Type of Aggregate:

 Aggregates with moisture movement and low elastic modulus cause large shrinkage.
 The rate of shrinkage generally decreases with the increase of the size of aggregates.
-It is found that concrete made from sandstone shrinks twice than the concrete of limestone.
+It is found that concrete made from sandstone shrinks twice than that of concrete of limestone.

 The shrinkage increases with the addition of accelerating admixtures due to the presence of calcium chloride (CaCl2) in it And it can be reduced by lime replacement.